Vietnam.vn - Nền tảng quảng bá Việt Nam

 A judge has denied Elon Musk’s request to temporarily halt OpenAI’s transition, but has agreed to hold a trial next fall, a new twist in a bitter legal battle.

-In a recent blog post, OpenAI welcomed the court's March 4 ruling, saying it prevented Elon Musk from furthering OpenAI's efforts to benefit his own interests.
+In a recent blog post, OpenAI welcomed the court's March 4 ruling, saying it prevented Elon Musk from furthering his efforts to hinder OpenAI for his own personal gain.

 Billionaire Elon Musk co-founded OpenAI with Altman in 2015, but left the company before it became a major success.
 He then founded xAI, a startup that competes directly with OpenAI, in 2023.